iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#039] ROBO_Radio_LIVE starts now!.md

 Cherry just went to say hi to him, didn't expect him to break out the bass immediately and jump on stage LOLOL

 **noneXenon**<br>
-Too bad you guys weren't there on-site.
+Too bad you guys weren't there on\-site.
 The owner was so hilarious lul<br>
 I even saw Xenon in the corner with an expression that basically says "Somebody shoot me" LOLOLOL

 **ROBO_Head**<br>